reef-mohammad/weather-app/README.md

 ## Schedule & Deadlines:

-- Exam Start Date: 9/8/2023 - 3:00 PM
+- Exam Start Date: 31/8/2023 - 10:00 AM
-- Exam Submission Deadline: 13/8/2023 – 9:59 AM
+- Exam Submission Deadline: 3/9/2023 – 9:59 AM

 ## Minimum Requirements:

 1. Correct Structure:
      Ensure that the application is built with the appropriate structure.
 Follow Flutter's best practices for organizing code and project files.

-3. Code Quality:
+2. Code Quality:
    - The project code should follow Flutter's best practices for organizing code and project files.
    - Your code should be clean, well-structured, and easy to understand.
    - Use meaningful variable and function names to enhance code readability.
    - Adhere to standard coding conventions and formatting guidelines.
    - Make proper use of programming concepts and techniques.
 Implement efficient algorithms and follow Flutter's design patterns to create a robust and functional app.

-4. Applying Concepts: Make proper use of programming concepts and techniques.
+3. Applying Concepts: Make proper use of programming concepts and techniques.
 Implement efficient algorithms and follow Flutter's design patterns to create a robust and functional.

-5. Bloc Pattern Implementation:
+4. Bloc Pattern Implementation:
    - Implement the Bloc pattern for state management in your Weather app.
    - Use blocs to manage the app's state and data updates effectively.
    - Ensure that the blocs are properly structured and that they separate the business logic from the presentation layer.

-6. Data Representation: Treat weather data as objects using a model.
+5. Data Representation: Treat weather data as objects using a model.
 Create a model class to define the structure of weather information, including attributes like name, quantity, etc.

+6. Supabase: Implement a supabase functions to retrieve and store weather data that is retrieved from API.

 7. App Design and User Experience:
    - The app should have an intuitive and visually appealing user interface.